RickCogley/RCC-Hugo2015/content/post/20150925-fix-apple-osx-mail-crash-and-hang.md

 You can make that re-download process go much faster by setting each account to _not_ download attachments. _N.b._, this is in Mail, Preferences, Accounts (select account), Advanced, uncheck "Automatically Download All Attachments".

 I hope this information helps someone with their Mac OS X Mail.app troubles.
 Enjoy!

+{{% ack1 %}}
+The banner is my photo of a Hula dance troupe at Shonan Mall, Tsujido, Japan, a few years back.
+Thanks to Jim Barcelona in the comments for the tip on the `V3` mail path in OS X El Capitan.
+{{% /ack1 %}}